 Are there any commonly believed myths about mouse reproduction?

-One common myth is that cheese is the favorite food of mice.
-In reality, mice are omnivores and prefer to eat fruits, seeds, and grains.
-They will eat cheese, but it’s not their top preference.
+Reality: Mice are omnivores and prefer to eat fruits, seeds, and grains.
+While they will eat cheese, it is not their top preference.

 The Implications of Rapid Mouse Reproduction